GrinonBarrett/Taksidos/Core Rules/3=Equipment/5=Exotic Items.md

 **Drisk’s Eye Opener**, $900, .4 lb.
 This concoction requires a whole round to quaff.
 During the next round, _the imbiber may choose to perform an action during a movement phase or have an additional reaction_.

+**Elfen Water**, $25,000, .5 lb.
+Found only in containers that can magically preserve their contents for centuries.
+This water manages to always taste cool, crip, and rereshing- with  a hint of sweetness. *The water cannot be spoiled or manipulated by magical means*.
+AN imbiber of a single portion will find its quenches thirst just as water would, but also bestows 1d4+1 points of inebriation almost as though it were a liqeurous spirit though this will often affect first time consumers immediately as opposed to most forms of alcohol.
+Additionally, *there is a % chance equal to the received points of inebriation that they will recover a single hitpoint*.
+An elf does not receive more than a single point of inebriation, but still has a *5% chance of recovering a hitpoint*.

 **Elixir of Invulnerability**, $2,750, .7 lb.
 A concoction which requires an entire minute to consume properly. *For the next 1d6+4 hours, you gain a +1 bonus to defense against all attacks. +2 if unarmored.
 Additionally, the imbiber is unaffected by damage from unarmed attacks.
 Furthermore, the imbiber gains a bonus to defense against non-magical attacks equal to half the number of hours remaining in the effect’s duration*.